-Policy adopted by Academic Deans, January 23, 1991; Revised July 1998, October 2001, September 2005, May 2008
+Policy adopted by Academic Deans, January 23, 1991; Revised by Senate July 1998, October 2001, September 2005, May 2008; May 2023

 The establishment of centers, institutes, and similar entities at San Diego State University supports and enhances the teaching, research, and service missions of the institution.
-In a complex environment, the activities conducted by these types of organizational units are important to the development of new initiatives.
-These units also serve to bring together students, faculty, and community members with common interests.
+The activities conducted by these types of organizational units are important to the development of innovative solutions to pressing challenges as well as to the training of our future workforce and our commitment to community impact.
+As such, these organizational units serve to bring together students, faculty, and community partner organizations with common interests.